Flood myth: Mesopotamia

-Mesopotamia, like other early sites of riverine civilisation, was flood-prone; and for those experiencing valley-wide inundations, flooding could destroy the whole of their known world.
-According to the excavation report of the 1930s excavation at Shuruppak (modern Tell Fara, Iraq), the Jemdet Nasr and Early Dynastic layers at the site were separated by a 60-cm yellow layer of alluvial sand and clay, indicating a flood, like that created by river avulsion, a process common in the Tigris–Euphrates river system.
+Mesopotamia, like other early sites of river valley civilizations, was flood-prone; and for those experiencing valley-wide inundations, flooding could destroy the whole of their known world.
+According to the report of the 1930s excavation at Shuruppak (modern Tell Fara, Iraq), the Jemdet Nasr and Early Dynastic layers at the site were separated by a 60 cm yellow layer of alluvial sand and clay, indicating a flood, like that created by river avulsion, a process common in the Tigris–Euphrates river system.
 Similar layers have been recorded at other sites as well, all dating to different periods, which would be consistent with the nature of river avulsions.

 Shuruppak in Mesopotamian legend was the city of Uta-napishtim, the king who built a boat to survive the coming flood.
-The alluvial layer dates from around 2900 BC.
+The alluvial layer dates from around 2900 BCE.

 Earth's sea level rose dramatically in the millennia after the Last Glacial Maximum.

-The geography of the Mesopotamian area changed considerably with the filling of the Persian Gulf after sea waters rose following the last glacial period.
-Global sea levels were about 120 m lower around 18,000 BP and rose until 8,000 BP when they reached current levels, which are now an average 40 m above the floor of the Gulf, which was a huge (800 x 200 km) low-lying and fertile region in Mesopotamia, in which human habitation is thought to have been strong around the Gulf Oasis for 100,000 years.
+The geography of the Mesopotamian area changed considerably with the filling of the Persian Gulf as sea waters rose following the last glacial period.
+Global sea levels were about 120 m lower around 18,000 BP and rose until 8,000 BP when they reached current levels, an average of 40 m above the floor of the Gulf.
+At that time it was a huge (800 x 200 km) low-lying and fertile region in Mesopotamia, where human habitation is thought to have been strong around the ancient Ur Schatt river for 100,000 years.
 A sudden increase in settlements above the present-day water level is recorded at around 7,500 BP.